 He is considered an eclectic who ranges from war reportage to the female nude, from fashion to space.
 For him, photography is an amazing tool.
 He says that only photography allowed him to be in such different places in a time span of less than one month, as Kabul to document the war before, then Houston for the astronaut training alongside the Italian astronaut Paolo Nespoli, and finally in Milan during the “Fashion Week” to tell the world of beauty and ephemeral.

 Great lover and enthusiast of photography, in the last 15 years Gabriele has been able to establish himself nationally and internationally thanks to his personal interpretation of feminine beauty.

 He held, and holds, “Masters” of photography in Canada, the United States, Russia, Hungary, Germany, France, Austria, Moldova, Bosnia and Switzerland, and last but not least, in Italy, where it is considered one of the 12 most important national photographers.

 Over 60 book covers, exhibited in dozens of exhibitions around the world, his photos have been published by the leading national and international journals on photography and fashion.

-His attention is particularly directed to the female figure, that inspires both form and eroticism.
+His attention is particularly directed to the female figure, which inspires both form and eroticism.
 Gabriele Rigon defines “EROS” not nudity, but the very essence of femininity.
 He considers the feminine nude seductive, irresistible and one of the most beautiful forms of nature, and for this he must be loved, valued and celebrated with all forms of art, as he does through photography.

 I did probably my best photos!

-Later I bought a normal Canon 50mm f/1.4 lens, and for two years I realized everything with one camera, one Canon 28mm f/2.8 lens and the 50 mm lens.
+Later I bought a normal Canon 50mm f/1.4 lens, and for two years I realized everything with one camera, one Canon 28mm f/2.8 lens and the 50mm lens.